npm/npm/doc/scripts.md

   Run BEFORE the package is uninstalled.
 * postuninstall:
   Run AFTER the package is uninstalled.

-## Package Lifecycle Env Vars
+* preupdate:
+  Run BEFORE the package is updated with the update command.
+* update, postupdate:
+  Run AFTER the package is updated with the update command.
+* preupdatedependencies:
+  Run BEFORE the package dependencies are pointed to the new version.
+* updatedependencies, postupdatedependencies:
+  Run AFTER the package dependencies are pointed to the new version.

+## ENVIRONMENT

+Package scripts run in an environment where many pieces of information are made available regarding the setup of npm and the current state of the process.

+* package.json vars:
-Package scripts are run in an environment where the package.json fields have been tacked onto the `npm_package_` prefix.
-So, for instance, if you had `{"name":"foo", "version":"1.2.5"}` in your package.json file, then in your various lifecycle scripts, this would be true:
+  The package.json fields are tacked onto the `npm_package_` prefix.
+So, for instance, if you had `{"name":"foo", "version":"1.2.5"}` in your package.json file, then your package scripts would have the `npm_package_name` environment variable set to "foo", and the `npm_package_version` set to "1.2.5"

-    process.env.npm_package_name === "foo"
-    process.env.npm_package_version === "1.2.5"
+* configuration vars:
+  Configuration parameters are put in the environment with the `npm_config_` prefix.
+For instance, you can view the effective `root` config by checking the `npm_config_root` environment variable.

+* current lifecycle event:
+  Lastly, the `npm_lifecycle_event` environment variable is set to whichever stage of the cycle is being executed.
+So, you could have a single script used for different parts of the process which switches based on what's currently happening.

 Objects are flattened following this format, so if you had `{"scripts":{"install":"foo.js"}}` in your package.json, then you'd see this in the script:

-    process.env.npm_package_scripts_install = "foo.js"
+    process.env.npm_package_scripts_install === "foo.js"

-Last but not least, the `npm_lifecycle_event` environment variable is set to whichever stage of the cycle is being executed.
-So, you could have a single script used for different parts of the process which switches based on what's currently happening.

-If the script exits with a code other than 0, then this will abort the process.

-Note that these script files don't have to be nodejs or even javascript programs.
-They just have to be some kind of executable file.
+## EXAMPLES

 For example, if your package.json contains this: